yassin-amr55/Goal-Defender/GAME_DISCRIPTION.md

 ### 🎯 Field Layout

-- **Background:** A sky background image that fills the screen above the ground
+- **Background:** A stadium interior view that fills the screen above the ground
 - **Ground:** A 100px high ground texture at the bottom with decorative grass on top
 - **Left side:** Your goal (if the ball fully enters it, you lose)
 - **Right side:** A solid wall (ball bounces off it)